JRHB314/VBCS-Integration/README.md

   ![](/images/19.png)<br><br>

-  To customize the tab bar, we will first define some style.
+  To customize the tab bar, we'll first define some style.
 Simply paste this at the top of the Code page.<br>

   ```
   <style>